 25. Donate your plasma for money

-Plasma is actually the liquid part of your blood packed with antibodies and other proteins that help fight infection.
-You can donate yours every few weeks to earn some extra cash.
+Plasma is the liquid part of your blood packed with antibodies and other proteins that help fight infection.
+You can donate yours approximately once a month to earn some extra cash.

 26. Donate your eggs to support another family

 Women going through fertility struggles often seek help from egg donors to improve their chances of pregnancy.
 Donors are then compensated financially for donating their eggs.

 It’s a serious physical, and emotional commitment as the process can take up to two months, including the initial screening process, injections to stimulate egg production, and egg retrieval itself.

 But if you’re healthy and fall within the correct age bracket, you can earn between $5,000 to $10,000 per cycle.
 Some women can earn even more.

 Egg donation can be a significant emotional investment, as you’re essentially handing over your DNA to another family.
 But you’re also giving another woman the chance to become a mother, and that’s a wonderful thing.